JM066/whac_a_mole/README.md

 # Whac-a-Mole Game

 Welcome to my Simple Whac-a-Mole Game!
 This interactive game features 24 mole houses arranged as depicted below.
 Up to 5 moles pop up randomly and will be visible through the background color.
 The players can gain points by clicking on the active moles as they appear.
-The game spans a duration of 60 seconds.
+The game spans a duration of 60 seconds, during which the refresh button remains unaffected by the ticking countdown

 ![Screenshot](./src/whac_a_mole.png)